shubham8324/kubernetes/minikube_installation/README.md

     dsoc3

-Allocates:

--   4GB Memory
--   2 CPUs
+Resource allocation:

+-   Default Minikube resources (if no arguments provided)
+-   OR custom memory/CPU if passed as arguments

+Driver:

--   Docker driver
+-   Docker

 ### 6. Validation